On the solution existence and stability of polynomial optimization problems

-is closed in $\R^m\times \R^n$, and locally bounded at $x$, then $S$ is upper semicontinuous at $x$ \cite[Theorem 5.19]{RW}.
+is closed in $\R^m\times \R^n$, and locally bounded at $u$, then $\Psi$ is upper semicontinuous at $u$ \cite[Theorem 5.19]{RW}.

-\begin{theorem} Assume that $K$ is convex.
-If $\OP(K,f)$ is regular, then the two following statements hold: \begin{description} \item[\rm(a)] The solution map $\Sol_K(\cdot)$ is locally bounded at $f$, i.e. there exists $\epsilon>0$ such that the set
+\begin{proposition} Assume that $K$ is convex.
+If $\OP(K,f)$ is regular, then the following statements hold: \begin{description} \item[\rm(a)] The solution map $\Sol_K(\cdot)$ is locally bounded at $f$, i.e., there exists $\varepsilon>0$ such that the set